CSI-Osvaldo-Rocafort/CSI-Python-2021/Modules/Module4/Module4.md

         print('This message has a syntax error!")
         print(Churrigueresco)

- - Answer:
+ - Answer: The code is not written correctly because the first parenthesis only has one and the second parenthesis has two.
+And in the other one it dosent havve a parenthesis at all.

 Evaluate the following code.
 Is the code written correctly?
 What would be the correct code?
         someNumber=360
         print(' The Number is someNumber ')
 Expected:  The Number is 360

- - Answer:
+ - Answer: No it is not correct.
+The right way to do it is print("The Number is 360")

 Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
 The function may do anything you chose but the function name and parameter names must be representative of what they are.

- - Answer:
+ - Answer: def dinner(food, place)

+Dinner: Lobster
+Place: Ruth's Chris Steak House